Middleton Regional High School

-Middleton Regional High School is located in Middleton, Annapolis County, Nova Scotia, Canada.
+Middleton Regional High School (MRHS) is located in Middleton, Annapolis County, Nova Scotia, Canada.
 It was founded in 1948 and includes grades 6 - 12.
-Current and new principal is Ben McNeil.
-Middleton Regional High School is often abbreviated to MRHS.
+Current and new principal is Chad LeBlanc.

+MRHS was the first rural high school in Nova Scotia, and was designed by the architect Douglas A. Webber.

 The school serves the communities of Middleton, Nictaux, Lawrencetown, Torbrook, Wilmot, Spa Springs, and Margaretsville.

 Sports

 MRHS has the following sport teams: